-PM Pre-K & K: P.M.
-Pre-Kindergarten & Kindergarten Students: If a parent or designee is not at the bus stop to receive the student, the student will be taken to the district's employee daycare, Gator Academy.
-A fee of \$20 will be assessed for each occurrence after the first return to Gator Academy.
+PM Pre-K & K: If no one is there to receive the student, the student will be taken to Gator Academy.
 It is the responsibility of the parent/guardian to see that students who are taken to Gator Academy are picked up.

-Any student returned three times a semester will have their riding privileges suspended until a conference with the parents and transportation representative is held, an agreement is made and any charges are paid.
+Any student returned three times a semester will have their riding privileges suspended until a conference with the parents, transportation representative is held, and an agreement is made.
 It is the responsibility of the parent/guardian to make an appointment with the Transportation Office.
-If riding privileges are reinstated and the student is returned for the fourth time a three-day suspension from the bus may be issued after a conference is held and any charges are paid.
-If riding privileges are reinstated and the student is returned for the fifth time a 5-day suspension from the bus may be issued after a conference is held and any charges are paid.
-If riding privileges are reinstated and the student is returned for the remainder of the semester may be issued after a conference is held and any charges are paid.
+If riding privileges are reinstated and the student is returned for the fourth time a 3-day suspension from the bus may be issued after a conference is held.
+If riding privileges are reinstated and the student is returned for the fifth time a 5-day suspension from the bus may be issued after a conference is held.
+If riding privileges are reinstated and the student is returned for the sixth time a 1 month suspension or suspension for the remainder of the semester may be issued after a conference is held.

 Name(s) of persons eligible to receive student must be registered with the campus.